bg4xsd/codespaces_python/README.md

 3. For a while, your codespace will be upgrade to your pointed environment.

-4. Copy the necessary content to evcontainer.json and requirements.txt.
+4. In env_config_templete directory, there are some pre-defined configuration, Copy the necessary content to evcontainer.json and requirements.txt.
 ML stands for Machine Learning, NN is Neural Network, TS is Time Series analysis with some chaotic toolboxes.